runfothemountains/Harvest-Q/README.md

 # Harvest-Q
 ## Description
-Harvest Q is a farm-to-table marketplace platform.
+Harvest Q – An AI-powered marketplace connecting farmers directly with people.
+Includes interactive demo

 **Quick Note for Judges:**
 We’ve included an interactive demo  to showcase how Harvest Q works.